 - Instrument and monitor multiple VMware Tanzu instances using the same account.

-- Optionally send LogMessage and HttpStartStop envelopes to New Relic Logs, including logs in context support for LogMessage envelopes.
+- Optionally send LogMessage and HttpStartStop envelopes to New Relic's Logs UI, including logs in context support for LogMessage envelopes.

-Our integration is compatible with VMware Tanzu (Pivotal Platform) version 2.5 to 2.11, and Ops Manager version 2.5 to 2.10.
+Our integration is compatible with VMware Tanzu Application Service version 2.10 to 3.0, and Ops Manager version 2.8 to 3.0.
 BOSH stemcells must be based on Ubuntu Xenial.

 Before installing the integration, make sure that you need a VMware Tanzu account.